Organizations today are grappling with how to make sense of an inordinate amount of disparate data.

 Data Science Career Outlook

 By many accounts, becoming a data scientist is a highly desirable career path.
-For four years in a row, Glassdoor ranked data scientists as one of the 10 best jobs in America, based on median base salary, the number of active job openings, and employee satisfaction rates.
+For five years in a row, Glassdoor ranked data scientists as one of the 10 best jobs in America, based on median base salary, the number of active job openings, and employee satisfaction rates.
 Likewise, Harvard Business Review called data science “the sexiest job of the 21st century,” noting that “high-ranking professionals with the training and curiosity to make discoveries in the world of big data” are in major demand.

 From startups to Fortune 500s to government agencies, organizations are seeing the value in capitalizing on big data.
 Google’s Chief Economist Hal Varian spoke about the need for data scientists back in 2009, telling McKinsey Quarterly, “the ability to take data—to be able to understand it, to process it, to extract value from it, to visualize it, to communicate it—that’s going to be a hugely important skill in the next decades.”